LiteLScript-Dev/LXLEssential/README.md

-# LXLEssentianal
+# LXLEssential
-a essentianal plugin for LiteXLoader
+a essential plugin for LiteXLoader